Check this out:

 Bank anglers at Diamond Lake are successful with PowerBait, worms and a variety of lures.
 Boat anglers tend to troll Ford Fenders, spinners, or anchor and plunk.
 Fly fishing is also growing in popularity at Diamond Lake.
 Many of the flyfishing anglers are using small, inflatable pontoon boats to access the water.

 No live fish can be used as bait at Diamond Lake or any fresh water lake or stream.
 Penalties for the use of/or release of invasive species has increased dramatically and more invasive species checks will be conducted statewide.

-There will be a Free Fishing Weekend event on Diamond Lake on June 7 from 8 a.m. to 2 p.m.
+There will be a Free Fishing Weekend event on Diamond Lake on June 6 from 8 a.m. to 2 p.m.
 Kids can look forward to some great prizes to go along with some great fishing.
 Call Greg Huchko at (541) 440-3353 for more information.
-Later that month, the Blackbird fishing tournament will occur.

 Elk River: The Elk has excellent wild winter steelhead and fall Chinook runs that are best fished from a boat.
 The river does not have a steelhead hatchery program, but anglers can expect to catch some stray adipose fin-clipped steelhead.
 ODFW does maintain a fall Chinook program with an annual release of 325,000 smolts.
 Chinook start entering the river in early November and peak mid-December.
 Elk River fishes best at 5.0 feet and dropping.
 Anglers can call (541)332-0405 for daily gauge heights and water clarity.
 Limited bank fishing is available because the majority of land along the river is private property.
 Most drift boaters put in at Elk River Hatchery and float approximately nine miles to Ironhead boat ramp; both are ODFW properties.
 Boat anglers side drift eggs, fly fish or run plugs.